What Difference Does it Make?

 Heavy duty and strong, these tent stakes are ideal for anchoring your tent or for anchoring your outdoor items at home.
 These stakes can be used on patio and garden structures, pavilions, canopies and much more.
 They are made with galvanized steel, with large, bright green PVC stoppers for easy seating with mallet or hammer.
 For more secure anchoring, the stoppers feature eyelets to easily attach hooks or ropes.
 The corrosion resistant, milled points are designed to easily prod into even hard packed soil.
 They are each 10 ½ inches long and 8mm in diameter for durability and strength, even with repeated use, and come in 10 or 20 packs.
 The packs of 20 weigh in at 4.35 pounds and they are not designed to grip in the soil, making them more likely to slip and twist.

-For camping with the family or securing structures at home, these stakes are a great deal!
+- prone to twist and slip in some terrainBottom-Line: For camping with the family or securing structures at home, these stakes are a great deal!

 Definitely, the lightweight tent stake of choice among some campers, these lightweight Shepherd’s hook style stakes are a mere .3 ounces each and made with titanium, renowned for its strength.
 The bright, fluorescent orange coating makes them easy to spot in a variety of terrain.
 These stakes are made in the USA and are available for domestic shipping.
 They are just .2 inches in diameter, with 8 ½ inches of in the ground anchor power.
 The larger Shepherd’s Hook style is designed to hold both your tent and guy lines securely in place.
 These stakes are the classic tent stake design and come in packs of six without a bag.

-These titanium stakes are light and space-saving.
+- do not have added features for guy lines or ropesBottom-Line: These titanium stakes are light and space-saving.

 With such a wide variety of tent stakes available, it is easy to set up camp no matter where your adventures may take you.
 Pack up your tents and sleeping bags and get ready to enjoy the great outdoors!